 - Difficulty performing daily tasks, like lifting objects or walking up stairs

 Herniated Disc Treatment

-You’ll know when it’s time to call Nuvo Spine for medical advice and treatment options if home treatment hasn’t worked, and your symptoms have lasted for 6 months or longer (chronic pain).
+You’ll know when it’s time to call Nuvo Spine for medical advice and treatment options if home treatment hasn’t worked, and your symptoms have lasted for long periods, 6 months or longer (chronic pain).
 Your pain management specialist will conduct a thorough physical examination, using such techniques as an MRI (magnetic resonance imaging) scan and or EMG.
 An MRI scan is a non-invasive test to get a detailed view of the spinal cord and the soft tissues of your spine.
 Nerves and discs are clearly visible, unlike an x-ray, to determine the proper diagnosis and the state of disc disease.
 Once diagnosed, the progress of recommended treatment will be monitored using advanced imaging and innovative nonsurgical techniques, avoiding surgical treatment, to provide pain relief.

 Our team specializes in providing minimally-invasive care to patients suffering from herniated disc pain.
 Studies have shown that 9 out of 10 patients will improve with a conservative approach to care, and in our practice, we’ve found this to be true.
 Conservative treatments we might try include: